-The header shown in Table 50 MUST be written at the start of a file formatted using the IPCablecom Event Message File Format:
+The following header MUST be written at the start of a file formatted using the IPCablecom Event Message File Format:

-Field Name Semantics Length Type Format_Version Identifies the version of this file format.
-The value must be 1 to comply this version of the EM standard.
+Field Name Semantics Length Туре Format_Version Identifies the version of this file format.
+The value must be 1 to comply this version of the EM specification.
 4 bytes Unsigned int EM_Count Number of EMs in File 8 bytes Unsigned int File_Creation_Timestamp YYYYMMDDHHMMSS.MMM 18 bytes ASCII File_Sequence_Number Monotonically increasing for each new file.
-For the purpose of this standard, monotonically increasing is to be interpreted as increasing by 1.
-8 bytes Unsigned int Element_ID Network wide unique identifier 5 digits (statically configured element number unique within an IPCablecom domain in the range of 0-99,999) 8 bytes Right justified, space padded ASCII character string Time_Zone Identifies daylight savings time and offset from universal time (UTC).
-Daylight Savings Time: ASCII character string 0 = Standard Time 1 = Daylight Savings 1 byte The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months.
-Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g., RKS) needs to correctly calculate local time based on 7 bytes knowledge of the area(s) in which the subscriber and the network element reside.
-UTC offset: +HHMMSS
+For the purpose of this specification, monotonically increasing is to be interpreted as increasing by 1.
+8 bytes Unsigned int Element_ID Network wide unique identifier 5 digits (statically configured element number unique within an IPCablecom domain in the range of 0-99,999) 8 bytes Right justified, space padded ASCII character string

-Table 50.
+Table 43.
 File Header for IPCablecom Event Message File Format

-Field Name Semantics Length Туре The UTC offset represents the time offset from universal time (formerly called Greenwich Mean Time, or GMT) when standard time is in effect and MUST NOT change on transition into or out of daylight-saving-time.
-For example: the Time_Zone field of a network element in Boston in December is "0-050000".
+Time_Zone Identifies daylight savings time and offset from universal time (UTC).
+Daylight Savings Time: 0 = Standard Time 1 = Daylight Savings The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months).
+Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g. RKS) needs to correctly calculate local time based on knowledge of the area(s) in which the subscriber and the network element reside.
+UTC offset: +HHMMSS 1 byte ASCII character string The UTC offset represents the time offset from universal time (formerly called Greenwich Mean Time, or GMT) when standard time is in effect and MUST NOT change on transition into or out of daylight-saving-time.
+For example: The Time_Zone field of a network element in Boston in December is "0-050000".
 The same network element in Boston in July is "1-050000".
-File_Completion_Timestamp YYYYMMDDHHMMSS.MMM 18 bytes ASCII
+7 bytes File_Completion_Timestamp YYYYMMDDHHMMSS.MMM 18 bytes ASCII